wrossmorrow/machtests/README.md

 # Changing or Contributing Tests

-Our intent is that writing tests should be easy.
-All you should really know how to do is write a script (on top of how to use `git` that is).
+Our intent is that writing this package is to make contributing or editing tests easy.
+That is, to "front load" all the complexity into `tests.sh`.
+All you should be required to know how to do to contribute/edit a test is how to write a script that runs your test.

 ## An Example